×

 • Slovene is spoken as a national language in: Austria, Croatia, Hungary, Italy, Slovenia.

 You will also get to know the continents where Serbian and Slovene speaking countries lie.
-Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Slovene language is not available.
+Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Slovene language is 28.
 Find all the information about these languages on Serbian and Slovene.

 Serbian and Slovene Language History